Pla Ra – Thailand’s fermented fish condiment

 Which fish species are used for preparing Pla Ra?

-Fish species used for making Pla Ra differs from the location.
-In Central provinces, mainly Walking catfish (Clarias batrachus; Pla Sawai) or Stripped snakehead (Channa striata; Pla Chon) is used.
-Mixed will it be together with roasted broken rice or rice powder.
-In North-East provinces, Giant Gourami, Mud carp, Nile tilapia and other fish with white and soft meat are used.
-In these areas together with rice bran.
-There is also a third general type of Pla R. This is Pla Ra Sot (Fresh Pla Ra), which uses small white-meat fish together with cooked rice or rice bran.
-Fermenting time of Pla Ra Sot is only for some weeks.
+Fish species used for making Pla Ra differ from the location.
+In Central provinces, mainly Walking catfish (Clarias batrachus; Pla Sawai) or Stripped snakehead (Channa striata; Pla Chon) are used.
+They will be mixed with roasted broken rice or rice powder.
+In North-East provinces, Giant Gourami, Mud carp, Nile tilapia, and other fish with white and soft meat are used.
+In these areas, together with rice bran.

 Different types of Pla Ra